tangollama/cis411_lab2/LAB_INSTRUCTIONS.md

 1. If you don't have a GitHub account already, [create one](https://github.com/join).
 2. [Install _git_](https://git-scm.com/downloads) on your development environment.
 3. Install a text editor or some sort of application for local development.
 Lately, I'm partial to [Visual Studio Code](https://code.visualstudio.com/) and my instructions assume it's use, but you're welcome to diviate. _Each one should choose their own sword, etc. etc._
 4. Install Docker on your development environment, either for [Mac](https://docs.docker.com/docker-for-mac/install/), [Windows](https://docs.docker.com/docker-for-windows/install/), or various Linux distributions.
+> If you have Windows Home Edition, then you should following these [instructions](ex/Docker_Installation_Win10_Home.md) to navigate the system requirements.
 5. [Signup for an account on Docker Hub](https://hub.docker.com/) and keep track of your username and password (You'll need that later).
 6. [Signup for a Heroku](https://signup.heroku.com) account (You'll need that later too).
 7. [Download and install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

 # Step 1: Fork and clone this repository
-1. After logging in, navigate to the [root](https://github.com/tangollama/cis411_lab2) of this repository.
+1. After logging in, navigate to the [root](https://github.com/trevordbunch/cis411_lab4_CD) of this repository.
 2. Fork this repository to your personal GitHub account (hint: read the page).
 3. Navigate to your forked repository in your GitHub account and copy the reference to your repository in from the <button>Clone or Download</button> button.
 4. Open the terminal or command line interface on your development machine, navigate to your chosen working directory, and execute the following command: